christophevg/pypi-template/docs/getting-started.md

 > **NOTE regarding editing generated files:** you can re-run `pypi-template`, and it will regenerate files that have changed.
 This is useful if you have made changes to `.pypi-template`, which contains your provided values.
 In case of the actual documentation, which contains no variables, you can add these files to the `skip` variable in the `.pypi-template` file, to avoid them being overwritten.

 > **I said "minimal"!** Of course you can also change the default MIT License (probably a great [issue](https://github.com/christophevg/pypi-template/issues) to register, to allow choosing one ;-) )

+## Use PyPi Template to Manage Your Package

+If you run `pypi-template` in an existing PyPi Template package, it will again ask all questions, providing your with previously given answers, ready for editing.

+    :::console
+    $ pypi-template
+    A description for the package: A managed template repository for PyPi packages Current classifiers:
+    - Environment :: Console
+    - Development Status :: 4 - Beta
+    - Intended Audience :: Developers
+    - Intended Audience :: System Administrators
+    - Topic :: Software Development
+    - License :: OSI Approved :: MIT License
+    - Programming Language :: Python
+    - Programming Language :: Python :: 3.7
+    Select classifiers:
+    ...
+    Your name: Christophe VG
+    backing up requirements.txt
+    writing requirements.txt
+    $

+You can also simply a single variable in this way:

+    :::console
+    $ pypi-template --edit requires
+    Current requires:
+    - jinja2
+    - pyyaml
+    - prompt-toolkit
+    - colorama
+    Select requires:
+    $

+A few more command line arguments are available:

+    :::console
+    $ pypi-template --help
+    usage: __main__.py [-h] [--edit EDIT] [--yes] [--debug] [--verbose] [path]

+    Manage a Python PyPi module.

+    positional arguments:
+      path                  path to module (default=current)

+    optional arguments:
+      -h, --help            show this help message and exit --edit EDIT, -e EDIT  edit a variable
+      --yes, -y             accept all current variable values --debug, -d           don't do it, just say it --verbose, -v         do it and say it
+    $

 ## Things to do